 A path that starts at Haymarket might spit you out at Granton, Leith or Cramond, or you may find yourself whizzing down the Union Canal right out of town.
 I wanted to capture the sheer energy of the routes, which are used by so many different people in so many different ways – by joggers, cyclists, pedestrians, skateboarders and dog walkers – so over the last couple of months I’ve been out capturing time-lapse films of the routes around the city.
-It’s not been without its challenges – it was the coldest March in 50 years, and when I wasn’t being caught in hail storms or struggling to hold my cameras in place, I was sometimes wondering left whether anyone would be out on the paths at all.
+It’s not been without its challenges – it’s been the coldest Spring in 50 years, and when I wasn’t being caught in hail storms or struggling to hold my cameras in place, I was sometimes wondering left whether anyone would be out on the paths at all.

-EDINBURGH has witnessed some momentous events over the centuries – but there is plenty your history classes never told you about: the best cure for baldness in the city in the 17 th century, or why a bunch of medieval monks went on strike, for example.
+"Oh there's where I stayed out that magical night with Alex and Catriona" I'll think, evocatively, even though I saw Alex last week and Catriona is standing over there.
+It is beautiful, but Cheltenham is beautiful and rarely makes people sigh at the mention of its name.
+Perhaps because it is a walking town.
+Facts about Edinburgh.
+EDINBURGH has witnessed some momentous events over the centuries – but there is plenty your history classes never told you about: the best cure for baldness in the city in the 17th century, or why a bunch of medieval monks went on strike, for example.
 And they certainly never explained where the famous phrase "You’ll have had your tea" comes from.

 This is a story of tiny beautiful, evocative artworks… ‘One day in March, staff at the Scottish Poetry Library came across a wonderful creation, left anonymously on a table in the library.
 Carved from paper, mounted on a book and with a tag addressed to @byleaveswelive – the library’s Twitter account – reading: Mysterious paper sculptures - Central Station Blog post.

 Those of you who don’t keep up with Edinburgh’s literary world through Twitter may have missed the recent spate of mysterious paper sculptures appearing around the city.